Peterborough Phantoms: Club history

-Ice hockey in Peterborough started in late 1981 when the first ice rink built in the UK since the 1960s was opened in the city.
-The Peterborough Pirates was then formed in the summer of 1982.
+Ice hockey in Peterborough started in 1981 when the first ice rink built in the UK since the 1960s was opened.
+The Peterborough Pirates was formed in the summer of 1982.
 The team joined Division One of the three division National League and two seasons later won promotion to the top level of UK ice hockey.
 Attendance topped the 1,000 mark on a regular basis and the Pirates reached the 1991 championship play-off final at Wembley, appearing live on mainstream TV.
-The played in the final again in 1992, but then struggled in the increasingly competitive 1990s as new arena based teams arrived.
+They played in the final again in 1992, but struggled in the increasingly competitive 1990s as new arena based teams arrived.

-In 2002, the Peterborough Pirates folded and replaced with the Peterborough Phantoms in the lower division English Premier Ice Hockey League (EPIHL).
-The Phantoms went on to secure a league and Cup championship in their debut season and retained the Cup the following season.
-They won the Knockout Cup in season 2007–08, and then won all three major honours in 2008–09.
+In 2002, the Peterborough Pirates folded and was replaced with the Peterborough Phantoms in the lower division English Premier Ice Hockey League (EPIHL).
+The Phantoms secured a league and Cup championship in their debut season and retained the Cup the following season.
+They won the Knockout Cup in season 2007–08, and won all three major honours in 2008–09.

 The Phantoms joined the National Ice Hockey League (NIHL) after the EPIHL folded in 2017.
 In 2019, a new ten-team division was approved to sit above the existing Division 1 (North and South).
 Alongside the Phantoms, the National League contains Basingstoke Bison, Bracknell Bees, Hull Pirates, Leeds Chiefs, MK Lightning, Raiders IHC, Sheffield Steeldogs, Swindon Wildcats and Telford Tigers.